MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/html.md

 # HTML
+> How to add HTML tags to your markdown files

-HTML will render in markdown, so you can do things not possible in markdown.
+HTML will render in markdown, so you can do things not possible with plain markdown syntax.

 ```html